Inez-Mugure/PE-3445/README.md

 This assessment was to cover lessons learnt from the Git and Javascript learning path.
 ## Project Description

+assessment #1

-Created an endpoint called bill_payments served a json file data.json
+- create an endpoint called bill_payments
-The expected file path is localhost:3000/api/bill_payments filtered the json data to only show bill payments with amount > 0
+- filter the json data to only show bill payments with amount > 0
+- The expected file path is http://localhost:3000/bill_payments

+assessment #2

+- create a 2nd endpoint called that returns bills with amount from smallest to greatest
+- the expected file path is http://localhost:3000/bill_payments/sorted-by-amount

+assessment #3

+- create an endpoint that returns bills with property created at from earliest to latest
+- use moment.js for this task
+- the expected file path is http://localhost:3000/bill_payments/sorted-by-created-at

+assessment #4
+- migrate the application from express to koa
+- tested the endpoint here http://localhost:3000/
 ## Installation

-dev dependency: nodemon
+- dev dependency: nodemon
+- install moment
+- install koa
+- install koa router
+- install koa ejs